Affordance-based Robot Manipulation

 Highlights

-Flow matching represents a robot visuomotor policy as a conditional process of flowing random waypoints to desired robot trajectories.
+Flow matching represents a robot visuomotor policy as a conditional process of flowing random waypoints to desired robot actions.

-A prompt tuning method to predict manipulation affordances in multi-task scenarios.
+Prompt tuning for vision-language-model to predict manipulation affordances in multi-task scenarios.

-An example of robot feeding the human with flow matching policy.
+An example of robot feeding the human with flow matching.

 Real-world Experiments